BohdanUstianivskyi/LaboratoryWork_04/README.md

 • go through the for loop and output numbers only with an even index

 • display the array in reverse order.

+3. Calculate the sum of array elements in a one-dimensional array consisting of n real elements.

+4. Change the sign of all odd array elements.

+# Requirements.
+To run this project, you must have the following installed on your computer: IntelliJ IDEA Community Edition.

+# Build Instructions
+Clone the repository to your local machine using <br>
+git clone